sanchitghai24/AI-A-Bombastic-Jargon/README.md

 ## References

-I would like to refer One Fourth Labs Lecture on youtube named "Jagron Busting".
+I would like to refer One Fourth Labs Lecture on youtube named "Jargon Busting".
-You can find the video link at the following URL : https://www.youtube.com/watch?v=OMGt-jcMlCs
+To see the video <a href="https://www.youtube.com/watch?v=OMGt-jcMlCs">Click Here</a>.